• Skip to primary navigation

 However, I would say that these beans are very tasty due to a hearty amount of onion and garlic, lots of cumin, a hint of smoked paprika, and a pinch of red pepper flakes.
 They are low in sodium and totally nonfat, vegan and vegetarian, with only 134 calories per half cup serving.

+Homemade refried beans have much sodium.
 Why not just eat refried beans from a can?
 Good question!
 They taste okay and they’re pretty cheap.
-Well, here’s one good reason: Canned refried beans range from 440 to 540 mg of sodium per serving.
+Well, here’s one good reason: Canned refried beans contain 440 to 540 mg of sodium per serving.
 A serving of my homemade refried beans comes in at 204 mg.

+Refried beans freeze really well.
 Twelve cups of refried beans may sound like way more beans than your family can eat.
 More good news!
-The beans freeze really well so you can always have homemade beans on hand.
+You can freeze the extra beans so you always have homemade beans on hand.

 And lastly, isn’t it a tiny bit gross how the beans come out of the can shaped just like the can, ridges and all, sort of like canned dog food?

-One of the big advantages of using a slow cooker is that the pinto beans don’t have to be soaked first.
+The dried beans don’t have to be soaked before cooking.
+This is one of the big advantages of using a slow cooker.
 If you cook beans on the stove, they need to be soaked overnight first which isn’t a huge deal but it’s one more thing to do, right?
 Plus, you have to think of it ahead of time.

 There is a caveat to not soaking the beans.
 According to The Bean Institute, if beans tend to give you gas, you should soak them overnight, discard the soaking water, and proceed with the recipe.
 I’m sorry to be talking about gas but I thought it might be pertinent to some of us.